-Miquon Matters Newsletter
+Miquon Matters eNewsletter

-Miquon Matters is a weekly email bulletin that contains important news, updates, reminders, and requests.
-Parents are responsible for reading this and responding where necessary in a timely way to remain apprised of required action items and what's happening at school.
+Miquon Matters is a weekly email, typically sent on Monday night, that contains a calendar of the week, important deadlines, news, and other items.
+Families are responsible for reading this important publication in order to remain apprised of required action items and what's happening at school.
+You are also welcome to submit items to communications@miquon.org.